fido-device-onboard/go-fdo/README.md

         Public key encoding to use for manufacturer key [x509,x5chain,cose] (default "x509") -download dir
-        A dir to download files into (FSIM disabled if empty) -insecure-tls
+        A dir to download files into (FSIM disabled if empty) -echo-commands
+        Echo all commands received to stdout (FSIM disabled if false) -insecure-tls
         Skip TLS certificate verification
   -kex suite